davidmarsland/redux-react-fasttrack/README.md

 ---
 ### Redux can be described in three fundamental principles:
 * Single source of truth.
 The state of your whole application is stored in an object tree within a single store.
-* State is read-only.
+* State is read-only (immutable).
 The only way to change the state is to emit an action, an object describing what happened.
 * Changes are made with pure functions.

 <a target="_ref" href="https://github.com/reactjs/redux/blob/master/docs/introduction/ThreePrinciples.md">Three Principles of Redux</a>

+---
+### Immutable Data

+<a target="_ref" href="https://redux.js.org/faq/immutable-data">Redux Immutable Data</a>

 ---
 ### Redux Example and Lab